jwg7/final-term-1/README.md

-# Funny Bunny - a very simple phaser game
+# Hungry Bunny - a very simple phaser game

 In this project, I researched a popular JavaScript game engine, Phaser.
 It is useful for creating 2D games in the browser.